 |Brand Awareness||World Famous|

 |Thoughts||Le Creuset wok is designed for the modern home kitchen.
 The flat bottom lets it generate more heat than a round bottom wok.
 However, the biggest issue is the nonstick ability and glass lid.
 If you can look past that, its a pretty good wok.|

 |Reviewed Cookware||Le Creuset LS2508-3267S Signature Enameled Cast Iron Wok, 5-Quart, Cerise|

 Why Use a Wok?

 In recent years, The wok has been gaining popularity.
-Stir Frying and Chinese food is taking america by waves.
+Stir Frying and Chinese food is taking America by waves.
 As such, we need a pan that will give ample room to toss and turn food.
 Modern skillets are generally flat and small in space.
-This makes it difficult to maneuver food and coat it in the sauce.
+This makes it difficult to toss food and coat it in sauce.

 Another popular way of using wok is steaming food.
 Chinese chef will often put water at its base and then use bamboo basket in the center.
 They cover it with a lid and then steam food.
 Deep frying and stewing is also a lot easier because of the wide rim.